 One of Josh’s favorite photos of that night is the group standing in front of the billboard that said: “Ryan Reitmeyer – Best of the Best!
 Happy Birthday Super Stud!
 You are the Greatest!”
 Josh added, “He was a super stud!”

 Ernie and Linda Veranes quickly bonded with the Reitmeyers about forty-five years ago when they lived across the street from one another in Harker Heights, TX.
 “We met an extraordinary family with two young children,” Ernie said.
 “This family became our own and still is.”
 The Veranes’ daughter, Kristy, became one of Ryan’s buddies.

 One of Linda Veranes’ favorite memories is when Ryan was two years old.
 Hearing a child’s laugh from the kitchen, she and Ryan’s mom, Debbie, rushed in to discover that Ryan had climbed up onto the counter and opened a bag of flour.
 He was scooping it out and flinging it into the air, saying, “It’s snowing, it’s snowing”.
-Linda also remembered “all our trips to Denny’s when our kids destroyed the booth and we couldn’t care less!
-All our trips to Florida with Ryan for Summer’s [the Veranes’ granddaughter] beauty pageants, and our trip to Disney World.
+Linda also remembered all our trips to Florida with Ryan for Summer’s [the Veranes’ granddaughter] beauty pageants, and our trip to Disney World.
 I have a lifetime of memories, and I love each one.”

 Ryan’s aunt, Rhonda Clark, recalls her devastation after hearing about her nephew’s accident and asking “Why, why, why?”

 Eventually, when Ryan began to improve, she thought she understood that the boating calamity was “simply to show that miracles happen.
 He was one,” Rhonda said.